 With more than 25 years of coaching experience, Patrick Sandle returned home to be an assistant coach with the LMU men's basketball program in 2014-15.
-Sandle, a Los Angeles native, enters his second season on Coach Mike Dunlap’s staff in 2015-16.
+Sandle, a Los Angeles native, is in his fourth season on Coach Mike Dunlap's staff in 2017-18.

 Known for his scouting ability, work ethic, defense, intensity and successful guard play, Sandle has experience rooted in Southern California with a stop within the West Coast Conference.
 But his experience branches across the country, spending 10 years (2003-13) as an assistant coach at Pitt, his second stint with the Panthers.

 "We're fortunate to have Pat with our program and back in Southern California," said Dunlap.
 "Like the rest of our staff, I have known him a long time and he was instrumental in building the program at Pitt.
-He is important to our building process here as we enter our second season.”
+He is important to our building process here as we enter our third season."

 Sandle first arrived at the University of Pittsburgh in 1999 with Head Coach Ben Howland and then came back to Los Angeles when Howland was hired at UCLA.
 He was an assistant with the Bruins until 2003 when he went back to Pitt.
 He helped guide the Bruins to an NCAA Sweet Sixteen appearance and 20-plus win season under Steve Lavin in 2001-02.
 During his tenure, he assisted in the development of NBA players Dan Gadzuric, Matt Barnes and Jason Kapono.